 Jussi Tuhkanen, viola / Petja Kainulainen, cello

-Kamus plays on three instruments kindly lent by the Pohjola Bank Art foundation: F. Gagliano (Terhi Paldanius), C.A.Testore (Jukka Untamala), and J.F.
+Kamus plays on two instruments kindly lent by the Pohjola Bank Art foundation: F. Gagliano (Terhi Paldanius) and J.F.
 Guidantus (Jussi Tuhkanen).
 Petja Kainulainen plays on A.Miremont kindly lent by the Finnish Cultural Foundation.